sourcegraph/about/content/blogposts/2021/better-onboarding-prevent-codebase-overwhelm.md

 _This post was originally published in April 2020.
 It has been revised and updated as of March 9, 2022._

+## About the author

+_Beyang Liu is the CTO and co-founder of Sourcegraph.
+Beyang studied Computer Science at Stanford, where he published research in probabilistic graphical models and computer vision at the Stanford AI Lab.
+You can chat with Beyang on Twitter [@beyang](https://twitter.com/beyang) or our community [Discord](https://discord.com/invite/vqsBW8m5Y8)._

 ## More posts like this

 - [How we built our software engineering career framework](https://about.sourcegraph.com/blog/software-engineer-career-ladder/)